LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/5_OOP-Encapsulation.md

   }
   ```

-* If the value of readonly field is known at compile-time its better to use `const`.
+* If the value of `readonly` field is known at compile-time its better to use `const`.

 ## Partial Classes

-* We may split the definition of class to mutiple files using `partial` keyword before each definition
+* We may split the definition of class to multiple files using `partial` keyword before each definition

   ```c#
   // file1